SeanLehey/SeanLehey/README.md

 > [!NOTE]
-> All of the writing in my GitHub projects is produced and typed by hand.
+> All of the writing in my GitHub projects is thought of and typed by me.
+I use LLMs to assist with learning programming and other tasks.
 See my [AI Ethics Statement](https://github.com/SeanLehey/Personal-AI-Ethics-Statement) for more details.

 ## Welcome to Sean Lehey's technical portfolio.